worknd/A3D-Live/README.md

-# A3d-Live!
+# A3D-Live!
-Emulation A3D interface based on DirectSound3D.
+Emulation Aureal A3D interface based on DirectSound3D.